Momondo is a mainstay for the cheap flight community. Simply put, it is one of the best flight search engines for getting the cheapest fare possible.

 Pulling up Momondo, you input the exact same route and dates like so:

-Remember that Momondo searches usually take an internet eternity (30+ seconds) to complete; big patience required.
+Remember that Momondo searches usually take an internet eternity (30+ seconds) to complete; big patience is required.
 You’ll know it’s done when the wheel in the upper left stops spinning and shows this:

 Momondo found the exact same flight for $559, a price drop of $37 from Google Flights.